 In some cases, appeal submissions that are late, or which do not state and address the grounds for appeal, will not be accepted.

 When preparing an appeal you should state clearly:

+Use the relevant form to submit your appeal and any relevant supporting documentation.
 Be as specific as possible about the details and/or circumstances relating to your appeal.

 You should make every effort to ‘back up’ what you say by providing documentary evidence relevant to your appeal, and referring to this evidence within your appeal statement.